sutharshiv482-coder/Financial-Market-Trends/README.md

 - MSFT was the most profitable stock, contributing 32.46% of the top 5 profits, while APL contributed only 3.62% of the bottom 5 profits.
 - The Healthcare sector had the highest return ratio at 82.65%, while Consumer Cyclical had the lowest at 49.66%.
 - TRD1042 earned the highest profit of 14.58M, while TRD1046 earned the lowest profit of 9.72M among the top 10 traders.
+- Broker commissions averaged only 0.10% of net profit, showing that transaction costs had very little impact on overall profitability.

 ## 📊 Dashboard Preview